leonwanghui/ms-yolov3-basketball/yolov3_ascend/README.md

 > **NOTICE:** The codebase of this tutorial is developed based on `v0.5` MindSpore [ModelZoo](https://gitee.com/mindspore/mindspore/tree/r0.5/model_zoo/yolov3_darknet53).

+> **NOTICE:** Considering the pre-trained work would cost so long, so in this tutorial we will not provide provide the full dataset for training, instead we will provide the test dataset and pre-trained YOLOv3 model to simplify the evaluation and prediction job.

 ## Guidelines

 ### Download source code